 Learn about the history and impact of legislative change.
-Help your club analyze proposed legislation in relation to their goals and assess the extent to which it will have an impact.
+Help your club analyze proposed legislation in relation to its goals and assess the extent to which it will have an impact.
 You can study research that examines the extent to which legislation impacted injustice.
 Push for legislation by working with other groups with similar goals, building coalitions, and writing letters to your legislators to advocate for specific local, state, and federal laws—and encourage others to do the same.

 Commit to community service

-Not only is participating in community service as a high school student a great way to make your college applications shine, it’s also a wonderful opportunity to get involved and help make the world a better place.
+Not only is participating in community service as a high school student a great way to make your college applications shine, but it’s also a wonderful opportunity to get involved and help make the world a better place.
 Whether alone or with your student club, show up for your community.
 How?
 Try these ideas:

 - Host a canned food drive.
 Get in touch with your local food bank—they’ll be thrilled to have the help.